SebLz/ha-addons/maestro_gateway/README.md

 You can choose between [Chibald's local connection script](https://github.com/Chibald/maestrogateway#configuration) and [Pipolaq's local connection script](https://github.com/pipolaq/maestro) with the first option : "USE_MCZ_CLOUD".

 # Usage
-Examples of code you can use in you configuration.yaml (in this case using Chibald's script):
+Examples of code you can use in you configuration.yaml :
+## Using local script

-Sensor to display stove state:
+[Sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) to display stove state:
 ```
 - platform: mqtt
     name: PoelePellets